| Sand Point, NB | |

 |

-The design of the Sand Point Lighthouse is unique in New Brunswick, and the skeletal support makes it the highest tower on the Saint John River.
-The light was established in 1869 and operates in conjunction with Swift Point.
+Sand Point Lighthouse is the tallest lighthouse on the St. John River.
 In 1991, the tower underwent a thorough renovation.

 The house adjacent to the tower belongs to Don Morrison whose father was a keeper of the Sand Point Lighthouse.